Charitable collections are currently regulated by 2 separate pieces of legislation:

 Our powers to refuse a house to house licence are restricted by the legislation, but a licence can be refused if the total amount likely to be applied for charitable purposes out of the collection or payments from the proceeds of collection are excessive in proportion to the total proceeds of the collection.

-Again, you will have to complete a to tell us what has been collected and what amount will be going towards the charitable cause.
-You should send the completed form to us by email to firstname.lastname@example.org
+Again, you will have to complete a house to house collection form of account of expenses (PDF) [63KB] to tell us what has been collected and what amount will be going towards the charitable cause.
+You should send the completed form to us by email to email@example.com

 The following examples are not comprehensive but are provided to assist fund-raisers and the public.